Sadia dreams to win gold for the country - ExBulletin

 BSS: Would you please tell you what your dream is?

 Sadia: When a player holds the national championship positions individually, then his goal is to do something good internationally.
 I've always wanted to do something good internationally.
 But I couldn't do this that way.
 I want to hear my national anthem and I hope I can fulfill my dream.
-I want to win a gold medal for my country of the international tournament?
+I want to win a gold medal for my country from the international tournament.
+“BSS

 |